Updated: Aug 5, 2022

 If the four Gospels were fabricated, why choose names for them which would carry far less weight than giving them more famous authors?
 For example, why not claim that the three Synoptic Gospels were written by Mary, Peter and James?
 Matthew would have been viewed by many Jews at the time as a controversial choice for a disciple due to his despised tax-collector background.
 Why choose his name as the author if it was written under a pseudonym?
 Likewise with Mark and Luke; they were not as well known as the main disciples.
 Why choose their names?

 These Gospels were chosen to form part of the official Bible because three of the Gospels in particular are some of the earliest written accounts we have of Jesus’ life.
-As a competent history student, you are taught to look for sources that are written as close to the event as possible, which makes them more likely to be reliable.
+History students know that you should look for sources that are written as close to the event as possible, as this makes them more likely to be reliable.
 There is evidence that Mark’s Gospel was written approx. 40 years after Jesus’ death.
 That may seem like a long time gap but to give you a comparison: Alexander the Great’s biography (written by Plutarch) was written 400 years after Alexander’s death in 323 BC and yet historians consider this text to be generally trustworthy.
 Why are the Gospel accounts not treated with at least the same amount of credibility if not even more, when the time gap is incomparably shorter?

 The early church fathers (such as Papias in AD 125 and Irenaeus in AD 180) are among some of the many names who accepted the traditional view for who the authors of the Gospels were.
 Following on from point 3, if reliable historical sources are close in time to the events that they record, then why should modern scholarship theories of who the authors were be given more credibility than the early church fathers?
 They lived far nearer the time in question and were entrusted with rich oral teaching/history and potentially the earliest copies of the documents.